-e of Louisiana

-Test (This test may be given to appone who cases

-ade education.)

-what you are told to do in each statement, nothing more, less.
-Be careful, as one wrong answer denotes failure of .
+Do what you are told to do in each statement, nothing more, nothing less.
+Be careful, as one wrong answer denotes failure of the test.
 You have ten (10) minutes to complete the test.

 20. Spell backwards, forwards.

-• What's the correct answer?
+- What's the correct answer?

-A. "backwards, forwards"
+- A. "backwards, forwards"

-B. "backwards"
+- B. "backwards"

-C. "sdrawrof"
+- C. "sdrawrof"

-Example of a Mississippi Voter Registration Application By reason of the provisions of Section 244 of the Constitution of Mississippi and House Bill No. 95, approved March 24, 1955, the applicant for registration, if not physically disabled, is required to fill in this form in his own handwriting in the presence of the registrar and without assistance or suggestion of any other person or memorandum.]
-18. MRITE AND COPY IN THE SPACE BELOW SECTION OF THE CONSTITUTION OF MISSISSIPPI [Instruction to registrar: You will designate the section of the Constitution and point out same to applicant]: 19.
-WRITE IN THE SPACE BELOW A REASONABLE INTERPRETATION (THE MEANING) OF THE SECTION OF THE CONSTITUTION OF MISSISSIPPI WHICH YOU HAVE JUST COPIED:
+Example of a Mississippi Voter Registration Application

+[By reason of the provisions of Section 244 of the Constitution of Mississippi and House Bill No. 95, approved March 24, 1955, the applicant for registration, if not physically disabled, is required to fill in this form in his own handwriting in the presence of the registrar and without assistance or suggestion of any other person or memorandum.]

+18. WRITE AND COPY IN THE SPACE BELOW SECTION OF THE CONSTITUTION OF MISSISSIPPI [Instruction to registrar: You will designate the section of the Constitution and point out same to applicant]: